 Brussels government: Open VLD cancels meeting, Les Engagés prepares new proposal

-Brussels Open VLD leader Frédéric De Gucht has cancelled his round table discussion on the Brussels government formation.
-Only the MR and the N-VA were to participate in the meeting organised by the Flemish liberals.
+Brussels Open VLD leader Frédéric De Gucht has cancelled a planned roundtable discussion on the Brussels government formation.
+Only the MR and N-VA were to participate in the meeting organised by the Flemish liberals.
 French-speaking centrist party Les Engagés is working on a new proposal, which the party is expected to unveil on Tuesday morning.

-Last week, Brussels Open VLD negotiator Frédéric De Gucht sent an invitation to all parties - except PTB/PVDA, Team Fouad Ahidar and Vlaams Belang - to sit down at the table with a view to forming a Brussels government.
-However, it comes as no surprise that De Gucht's round table discussion has now been cancelled.
+Last week, De Gucht sent an invitation to all parties - except PTB/PVDA, Team Fouad Ahidar and Vlaams Belang - to sit down at the table with a view to forming a Brussels government.
+However, it comes as no surprise that the discussion has now been cancelled.

-De Gucht's proposal was met with a cool reception by almost all parties.
-Only the MR and the N-VA would participate in the meeting.
-“We regret that several parties do not want to come to the table,” Sheraz Rafi, spokesperson for the Brussels Open VLD, told BRUZZ.
+“We regret that several parties do not want to come to the table,” a spokesperson for Brussels Open VLD told BRUZZ.
 "There were still contacts with the MR and the N-VA last weekend.
 Défi wanted to come, but was ultimately unable to attend.
 We will look for a new date in the coming days."

-Two weeks ago, De Gucht himself torpedoed the formation proposal of Yvan Verougstraete from Les Engagés, bringing the formation of a government to a standstill once again.
-According to several parties, De Gucht's insistence on including the N-VA, despite the fact that there is no majority in Brussels with the party of prime minister Bart De Wever, made his own initiative implausible.
+Two weeks ago, De Gucht himself torpedoed the proposal tabled by facilitator Yvan Verougstraete of Les Engagés, bringing the formation of a government to a standstill once again.
+According to several parties, De Gucht's insistence on including the N-VA, despite the fact there is no majority in Brussels with the party of prime minister Bart De Wever, made his own initiative implausible.

-Meanwhile, Verougstraete is working on a new proposal, which he is expected to unveil on Tuesday morning.
-His party wants to work with the PS, Groen, Vooruit and CD&V on a budget preparation that could then open the door to a new government, but this does require the participation of the MR.
+Verougstraete is working on a new proposal, which he is expected to unveil on Tuesday.
+His party wants to work with the PS, Groen, Vooruit and CD&V on a budget preparation that could then open the door to a new government, but this requires the participation of MR.

 Brussels Open VLD leader Frédéric De Gucht © BELGA PHOTO NICOLAS MAETERLINCK